BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/general.md

 Paladins biggest strength is our ability to do big amounts of damage on command.
 Our cooldowns also give us insanely high priority damage.

-**Healing within cooldowns.**
+**Healing within CDs.**

-The healing we can do within our cooldown windows, which will allow your grp to pull more aggressively than they could with other healers.
+The healing we can do within CDs, which will allow your group to pull more aggressively than they could with other healers.

 **Damage Reduction.**